MacawNL/MvvmQuickCross/Readme.md

 NuGet package: [http://nuget.org/packages/MvvmQuickCross](http://nuget.org/packages/mvvmquickcross)
-> NOTE: Work in progress - this readme describes version 1.5.1, of which the NuGet release is imminent.
+> NOTE: This readme describes version 1.5.1, which is the current NuGet release.

 # MvvmQuickCross #
 Quickly build cross-platform apps in C# with the MVVM pattern and [Xamarin](http://xamarin.com/).